AISpace2/AISpace2/README.md

     $ cd aispace2
     $ ./server.sh

-Note that if you have both `pip` and `pip3` installed, you should use `pip3` instead.
+Note that `./server.sh` uses `pip3`.
+You may need to change it to use `pip` if that is not available.

 You will generally not need to restart the kernel if you modify the Python code, because of how the `-e` option for `pip` works.
-However, if you modify the JavaScript code, you definitely will.
+However, if you modify the JavaScript code, you will need to recompile the code and refresh the page.
 We provide a handy script in this directory, `./client.sh`, which launches a watcher that recompiles all your front-end code whenever it detects a change.
+You only need to provide the refresh for the changes to take place.